 - Academic Dates

-- Enter your school’s actual first and last day of school.
+- The first and last day of your school year.

 - Platform Dates

-- Enter the first and last day that students will start using the platform.
-The dates entered here will determine when students will be held responsible for using and completing their work in the platform.
+- The first and last day that students will use the Platform.
+Platform Dates determine when students will be held responsible for using and completing their work in the platform.

 - Platform dates determine when the pacing line starts and stops moving.
 The blue vertical Pacing Line indicates where a student should be today to be on track, or on-pace, to complete a given course by the end of the school year.